 The reauthorization of the Child Care and Development Block Grant will cost New York an estimated 93 million dollars just to implement the finger printing requirements.
 These requirements currently come with no additional federal monies leaving other quality initiatives and programs at risk of losing their funding, specifically Child Care Resource and Referral Agencies (CCRR).
 The CCRR State Association, Early Care and Learning Council, is working diligently with our network to identify the best ways to navigate the impending implementation of these new requirements.
-The Child Care Resource and referral Contract that expired on September 30, 2017 was given a nine-month extension and will be ending on June 30, 2018.
-It is unclear how the CCRR services will be maintained in coming years but the Council remains diligent in offering high quality referrals and resource information to the parents and care givers in Sullivan County.
+The Child Care Resource and referral Contract that was renewed with no additional funds for a period of five years, 2018 - 2023.